rodrigopsasaki/vision/packages/vision/README.md

 vision.unregisterExporter("stdout");
 ```

-For now, the default console exporter can’t be removed — but we’ll probably support that soon.
+For now, the default console exporter can't be removed — but we'll probably support that soon.

 ---